 (RGS 1951-1959)

-An English art historian, author and journalist.
-After attending RGS he went to Magdalen College, Oxford where he won the Gladstone Memorial Prize for History.
-He was employed as a journalist on The Times in 1963.
-Later he became editor of The Connoisseur, a columnist on the Los Angeles Times and lead reviewer for The Spectator.
-His major work, the authorised biography of Sir John Betjeman, was published in three parts in 1988, 2002 and 2004.
-A one volume abridgement was published in 2006 for Betjeman's centenary.
-In 2006 he also became infamous as the hoaxer who duped the poet’s latest biographer, A N Wilson, into publishing a spoof love letter.
-He is also known for his writing on Art Deco.
-His 1968 book Art Deco of the 20s and 30s revived interest in this period of art.
-In 1971 he was co-organiser of a major Art Deco show at the Minneapolis Institute of Arts.
-He is a Fellow of the Royal Society of Arts and the Royal Society of Literature.
-Awarded an Honorary Doctorate of Letters by the University of Winchester in 2009.
+An English art historian, author, and journalist, [Name] attended Reigate Grammar School before studying at Magdalen College, Oxford, where he won the Gladstone Memorial Prize for History.
+He began his journalism career at The Times in 1963 and later became editor of The Connoisseur, a columnist for the Los Angeles Times, and lead reviewer for The Spectator.
+His major work, the authorized biography of Sir John Betjeman, was published in three parts between 1988 and 2004, with a one-volume abridged version released in 2006 for Betjeman's centenary.
+In the same year, he gained attention as the hoaxer behind a spoof love letter that duped A. N. Wilson, Betjeman's biographer.
+[Name] is also known for his writing on Art Deco, with his 1968 book Art Deco of the 20s and 30s reigniting interest in the style.
+A Fellow of the Royal Society of Arts and Literature, he was awarded an Honorary Doctorate of Letters by the University of Winchester in 2009.

 |